A Guide to Taste of Syracuse 2022: Central New York’s Best Food Festival

 June 6, 2019

-New Vendors for 2019
+New Taste of Syracuse Vendors for 2022

 Another favorite of mine are the risotto bombs from Peppino’s.
 Oh my goodness they are yummy, perfectly covered in marinara.
 Better yet, give me five.
 Please and thank you.

 If you call a food item a “bomb”, it gets all the attention!
 This one is packed with meat and wrapped in bacon.

 Garlic Parm Pierogies

 Moose Shack has unexpected, yet fantastic, garlic parmesan pierogies.
 The Polish girl in me has to get these every year.

 Pizza Frittes are so beloved in Syracuse that Villa held pop-up fried dough days to help us get through the roughest days of the pandemic.
 The sugar-coated treat is a staple of both the State Fair and the Taste of Syracuse.

 With three separate stages located throughout the festival, there is plenty of live music to enjoy.
 Both local and national acts are ready to entertain yourself while you stuff your bellies.
 This year, enjoy local favorites like Sophistafunk, Jess Novak, My So Called Band, Just Joe, and a few dozen more.

 The highlighted act of the 2022 festival will be the alt rock band Everclear.
 Find them on the main stage on Saturday night.

 The Taste of Syracuse only lasts for two days each year.
 Friday and Saturday of the first full weekend in June from 11am to 11pm each day.
 The event is FREE to attend, and if you look carefully, you can find free parking too.
 Don’t be tricked into paying just to be a block closer.